 Whether this is your first journey into the world of electric vehicles or you’re already a Tesla fanboy/girl, get ready for some insider knowledge on the best tips and tricks for Tesla Model 3 (and Model Y).

 Best Tesla Model 3 (and Model Y) Tips and Tricks

 1. Tesla Voice Commands

 Did you know you can talk to your Tesla just like Alexa and Siri?

-Well, the command list isn’t as elaborate (you can only ask for car-specific tasks), but you can still use it for many different things without having to reach for the touchscreen which could require 2-3 clicks.
+Well, the command list isn't as elaborate (you can only ask for car-specific tasks), but you can still use it for many different things without reaching for the touchscreen, which could require 2-3 taps.